Page 12 - The University of Texas at El Paso Miner Guide 2024-2025

 MINERPALOOZA

 What began as the alumni picnic on the lawn has now become Minerpalooza, the official back-to-school party for students, faculty, and staff.
-Join us this year on September 2, 2022 for Minerpalooza!
+Attendees will enjoy live music, activity booths, food and so much more.
+Join us this year on September 6, 2024 for Minerpalooza!

 THE OFFICIAL UTEP RING